Posted - October 26, 2015

 Infinite Crisis: Worlds Will Live.
 Worlds Will Die

-The previous article discussed the main plot of Infinite Crisis.
 This article is about the changes that happened during the Infinite Crisis event.
 These changes will have an effect in all future DC stories but, since we're talking comicbooks here, nothing is permanent - not even death.
 And that's a good thing.
-Nonetheless let's enjoy - or condemn - these changes for what they are in the moment.
+Nonetheless let's enjoy - or regret - these changes for what they are - changes for the current time.
 Let the retcons take care of themselves.

 By the way, "Worlds will live, World will die" is a phrase most closely associated with Crisis on Infinite Earths.
 I've used it intentionally because this is a work inspired by that event.
 Somewhere in Infinite Crisis the following quote: "And eternal gratitude to Marv Wolfman and George Perez for building the foundation that all super-hero epics have come from".
 That is to say all DC super-hero epics

-First of all we have a grittier, darker . . how do I put it? . . . more Wolverine . .
-Wonder Woman.
-Here she is breaking what's-his-name's neck.
+First of all we have a grittier, darker Wonder Woman.
+Here she is breaking Maxwell Lord's neck.

 And justifying her new style.

-Just as I was enjoying this welcome change, Infinite Crisis backs off a bit by saying that Wonder Woman was influenced by Psycho Pirate and that was why she killed Lord Maxwell (ya, that's his name).
-What?
-Psy-who?
-I didn't hear that.
-You didn't hear that either?
-Oh well . . .
+Just as I was enjoying this welcome change, the narrative backs off a bit by saying that Wonder Woman was influenced by Psycho Pirate and that was why she killed Maxwell Lord.

 First of all, drawing the Freedom Fighters without Phantom Girl in front is a minor crime.
 Let's see . . .
 Uncle Sam has super-strength and indestructibility, Phantom Girl can become intangible, the Condor can fly, the Human Bomb is exactly that, the Ray has light and heat powers.
 This is a pretty powerful team, what on earth can take them on and destroy them?
 Answer: